NiAlCa/WorkTimeRecorder-ReactNative/README.md

-Main App - Barcode Scanning and API Integration Overview
+ Work time recorder app and API Integration
+Overview
 This React Native application is designed to scan barcodes using the device's camera, process the scanned data, and interact with a specified API to complete a check-in process.
 The app supports showing success and error messages, handling multiple options